Dung-Han-Lee/RIUNET-Row-Detection-with-LIDAR-range-image/README.md

 2-channel inputs of range images:

-*relative distance of a point to the center of LIDAR
+* relative distance of a point to the center of LIDAR

-*intensity capture by LIDAR
+* intensity capture by LIDAR

 Note that in this work a limited horizontal filed of view [-180, 180] is considered.

 ## Example output
-<br/>first row: output from network | second row: deprojection into topview(sensor frame)
+first row: output from network | second row: deprojection into topview(sensor frame)
 <img src="./assets/sample_output1.png" width="600" height="200">
 ## Run with Visualization